TaylorTopp/CS_Project1_ELK/README.md

 ### DVWA Setup and Configuration

-For future pentesting capabilities and public facing access to select machine, a DVWA docker image was set up on both of the Web VM's.
+For future pentesting practice and public facing access to selected machines, a DVWA docker image was set up on both of the Web VM's.

 This was done using another ansible playbook which can be found [here](https://github.com/TaylorTopp/CS_Project1_ELK/blob/main/Ansible/dvwa_playbook.yml).